18F/identity-design-system/README.md

 ## Installation and usage

-See [the documentation](https://design.login.gov/) for installation and usage instructions.
+See [the documentation](https://design.login.gov/) for installation and usage instructions

 ## Configuring for development